NikKowPHP/social-brain/chapters/chapter-10.md

 Think of one potentially difficult conversation you need to have in the next week or two. **Do not have the conversation.** Your only mission is to run a pre-mortem SCARF diagnosis.

 *   **For the Architect:** Your tendency is to focus on the logical flaw in the other person's position.
 Instead, focus your diagnosis only on their potential **Status** threat.
-How can you open the conversation by making them feel more, not less, important?
+How can you open the conversation by saying something that makes them feel *more*, not less, important?
+For instance, "I wanted to talk about the project timeline, and I'm starting with you because your role is critical to our success."
 *   **For the Connector:** You worry about damaging the relationship.
 Your diagnosis should focus on **Certainty**.
-How can you be crystal clear about the purpose of the meeting while still being kind, so you don't soften the message into ambiguity?
+How can you be crystal clear about the purpose of the meeting ("The goal of this chat is to resolve the budget issue") while still being kind, so you don't soften the message into ambiguity?
 *   **For the Sentinel:** You are already an expert at seeing the threats.
 Your challenge is to flip the script.
 For each SCARF domain, your task is not to list the threat, but to brainstorm one way you could create a *reward*.
+How could you increase their sense of Autonomy in the conversation?
 *   **For the Adaptive Profile:** Your challenge is to diagnose the SCARF landscape for the entire group, not just one individual.
 In your next team meeting, listen for which SCARF domains are most frequently being threatened or rewarded for the team as a whole.
 Your mission is observation and system-level diagnosis.

 ---